50 ‘incupouches’ to go to Gaza to save babies as incubators get turned off

 “When we moved to Chicago, it sat in our basement for a while, but I’ve been thinking about going back to it.
 When I heard about incubators and electricity getting turned off in Gaza, immediately I felt — ‘what if,'” Lokuge said.

-The whole initiative came together in a matter of weeks, and the fifty incupoucnhe kits were packed Thursday.
+The whole initiative came together in a matter of weeks, and the 50 incupoucnhe kits were packed Thursday.

 VillageMD is working to get the kits to Gazan families in need with the help of the Catholic Medical Mission Board.